Table of Contents:

 Data sharing and KYC outsourcing directly contradict the GDPR, which only permits data transfers for important reasons of public interest.
 Some institutions alo hold customer information for unspecified periods after their partnerships have ended, directly contradicting the storage limitation principle of the GDPR.

-As the concepts of KYC/AML practices and privacy concerns continue to be debated, organizations are beginning to devise new methods to remain compliant with KYC, AML and GDPR laws.
+As the concepts of KYC and AML practices and privacy concerns continue to be debated, organizations are beginning to devise new methods to remain compliant with KYC, AML and GDPR laws.
 Companies have begun to deploy innovations like homomorphic encryption and secure multi-party computation to enhance customer privacy and allow access to the information needed for KYC and AML procedures.

 The crypto space, however, continues to be skeptical about these new methods, as they fail to give users control over their digital identity.
 Instead of them, other more decentralized options are under development, some of which can allow users to gain more control over their data.